Outdoor Stewardship - Protect The Places You Love

 Legislation Watch, Action Alerts, and Activism

 Stay informed on issues affecting your local National Forests and National Parks and do your part to make your voice heard in protecting our public lands and to ensure that current protections are not weakened.
-There are many good Conservation and Environmental Organizations that work on specific issues affecting our Wilderness areas, National Forests, and roadless areas that allow you to get involved in their campaigns.
+There are many good Hiking, Conservation and Environmental Organizations that work on specific issues affecting our Wilderness areas, National Forests, and roadless areas that allow you to get involved in their campaigns.
 You can also sign up to recieve Action Alert email notifications of new or urgent issues.
 Local activism can make a big difference in protecting our outdoor treasures and is just good stewardship!.

 More Outdoor Ethics and Stewardship Information